 Business Information Systems Undergraduate Major (BA, BS, HBA, HBS)

-The Business Information Systems (BIS) curriculum teaches you to harness technology to help organizations achieve a competitive advantage in today's rapidly changing environment.
+The Business Information Systems (BIS) curriculum teaches you to marshal technology to help organizations achieve a competitive advantage in today's rapidly changing environment.

 You will not just learn theory.
-You have plenty of opportunities to build, troubleshoot, refine and manage information systems through targeted exercises in real-world projects.
-Projects sponsored by outside companies help you learn to bring together people, business processes, and information technology.
+You have plenty of opportunities to build, troubleshoot, refine and manage information systems through targeted exercises based on real-world projects.

 Major Code: 183